 Approve a search of her name.

-Yes, and reveal anything that might be related to Tara Reed in the University of Delaware Records.
+Yes, and reveal anything that might be related to Tara Reed in the University of Delaware records.

 There is nothing.

-They wouldn't, they're they're not there.
+They wouldn't, they're not there.

 Nothing classified with the president or anybody else.

-I'm just asking, why not do a search for Tara Reed's name in the University of Delaware Records?
+I'm just asking, why not do a search for Tara Reed's name in the University of Delaware records?

-Look, I mean, who who does that search?
+Look, I mean, who does that search?

 Who does that search?